 Calm seas, light winds and pristine, tropical weather almost all year make sailing in the Whitsundays easy and unforgettable.
 When you embark on your self sail holiday in the Whitsundays, you will experience an adventure unlike any other.

 Within the islands find world-class resorts on Daydream, Hayman and Hamilton islands to name a few.
 Other islands boast pristine beaches, rainforests and walking trails and most have National Parks status.
 Whether you are looking to indulge in fine dining experience or chill out on a completely secluded beach, there’s an island for you.

-It's worth spending a few days at Airlie Beach, the service town to the Whitsunday Islands, while visiting the region.
+It's worth spending a few days at Airlie Beach, the service town to the Whitsunday Islands while visiting the region.
 The cosmopolitan village has the atmosphere of a buzzing holiday town with colourful shops, cafes and bars and an assortment of motels and self-contained apartments.
 Airlie Beach is now a sailing holiday destination in its own right.
 Whether you stay here or on one of the islands, you're within easy reach of the Great Barrier Reef.

 Australia's Whitsunday Islands are a cruising paradise.